elastic/rally/docs/install.rst

 Next Steps
 ----------

-After you have installed Rally, you need to configure it.
-Just run ``esrally configure`` or follow the :doc:`configuration help page </configuration>` for more guidance.
+On the first invocation Rally creates a default configuration file which you can customize.
+Follow the :doc:`configuration help page </configuration>` for more guidance.